RiskIQ/python_api/README.rst

 Usage
 -----

-Every command-line script has several sub-commands that may be passed to it.
-The commands usage may be described with the ``-h/--help`` option.
+Most command-line scripts have several sub-commands that may be passed to them.
+The command usage may be described with the ``-h/--help`` option.

 For example::